them-es/Billy/readme.txt

 * Since you're using a self hosted version for your billing data, installing a [WordPress Backup Plugin](https://wordpress.org/plugins/search/backup "WordPress Backup Plugin") should be mandatory.
 * Furthermore [Exporting your Customizer options](https://wordpress.org/plugins/search/customizer+export "WordPress Customizer Export Plugin") is highly recommended since Customizer values may get lost when switching your theme.

+= I'm not sure where to begin! =
+* Head over to [https://them.es/plugins/billy/docs/](https://them.es/plugins/billy/docs/ "them.es Plugin") to view the official documentation, which should help you get started.

 = Where can I get help? =
 * You can ask questions or post feature requests in the Support forums
   * [https://wordpress.org/support/plugin/billy](https://wordpress.org/support/plugin/billy "WordPress Support")
   * [https://them.es/support](https://them.es/support "them.es Support")

-= The billing templates don't look good in my theme =
+= The Billy templates don't look good in my theme =
 * Please note that we can't support you in getting individual themes customized.
 But if your theme supports the Block editor everything should work out of the box.
 Minor CSS changes may be required.
 * The plugin has been tested with the latest default WordPress themes and with some other major themes.

-= How can I style the billing templates? =
+= How can I style the Billy templates? =
-* This plugin uses core Gutenberg block styles - so your theme needs to support Gutenberg blocks.
+* Billy uses core Gutenberg block styles - so your theme needs to support Gutenberg blocks.
 * All Billy templates are inheriting the styles of your theme.
 If required you can edit the __style.css__ file of your theme or add __custom CSS__ in the [Customizer](https://www.google.com/search?q=wordpress+customizer+add+custom+css "Customizer").

 = How do I create a PDF version of my invoices/quotes? =